Ziggeo/android-sdk-demo/README.md

 ## Update Information<a name="update"></a>

-The information is for upgrading from `0.79.0` to `0.79.7`.
+The information is for upgrading from `0.79.7` to `0.80.1`.
 You will need to inspect the Changelog if you are switching from older versions.

 ### No broken changes, you can safely upgrade.

-* Added support for FullHD aspect ratio
+* Added video streaming
-* Fixed crash during the very first initialisation.
-* Method renamed to be consistent with common naming styles.
-This will allow kotlin/dart replace getter/setter with direct field access syntax.
-  * `configureUploading` -> `setUploadingConfig`
-  * `configureRecorder` -> `setRecorderConfig`
-  * `configurePlayer` -> `setPlayerConfig`
+* Zoom enabled by default
-* Added constructors and getters/setters for styling classes
+* Added sound amplitude chart for audio recorder
-* Fixed crash in CrashLogger in case of lack of the crash info
-* Implemented correct `equals` and `hashCode` for `SessionModel` and `UploadingConfig`
+* Added seek bar for audio recorder and player
-* Fixed several callback events for uploading
-* Fixed `cancelledByUser` callback for file selector
-* Switched from `implementation` to `api` for internal OkHttp dependency

 ## Changelog<a name="Changelog"></a>